insideseanshead/100-days-of-code/log.md

 **Thoughts:** I say attempting because I keep hitting an error that I can't quite sus out.
 I'm going to give my eyes a rest and come back and look at the logs and see if I can find where I am missing something.

 **Link to work:**

+### Day 7: January 8, 2021

+**Today's Progress**: Started building my seed for my Gaslands app and tried to get my db running and models set up.

+**Thoughts:** Kept running into errors with my models and the name of one of my models showing up as null.
+Took longer than I care to admit... and an extra set of eyes to realize I wasn't returning one of my models.

+**Link to work:**